nuist-student/ASS-TGCN/README.md

 # ASS-TGCN
-The code is being organized and will be uploaded soon.
+The code has being organized and uploaded.